strongloop/strong-globalize/README.md

 ## `var g = require('strong-globalize');`

-## `g.setDefaultLanguage(lang)`
-- `lang` : {`string`} (optional, default: `'en'`) Language ID.
-It tries to use OS language, then falls back to 'en'  Supported langauges are: de, en, es, fr, it, ja, ko, pt, ru, zh-Hans, and zh-Hant.

 ## `g.setRootDir(rootPath)`
 - `rootPath` : {`string`} App's root directory full path.
-All resources under this directory including dependent modules are loaded in runtime.
+All resources under this directory including dependent modules are loaded in runtime.  setRootDir must be called once and only once.
+If called multiple times with different root directories, runtime message resuorces will be loaded in different memory spaces, which will result in 'message not found' errors.
+In that case, `strong-globalize` falls back to English.

+## `g.setDefaultLanguage(lang)`
+- `lang` : {`string`} (optional) Language ID such as de, en, es, fr, it, ja, ko, pt, ru, zh-Hans, and zh-Hant.
+If omitted, strong-globalize tries to use the OS language, then falls back to 'en'  It must be called at least once.
+Can be called multiple times.

 ## `g.setHtmlRegex(regex, regexHead, regexTail)`
 - `regex` : {`RegExp`} to extract the whole string out of the HTML text